rmohr/burg/README.md

 The unit tests use gmock and gtest which are already included.
 To run the test do the following after building the main project:

+First you have to switch to the tests directory, otherwise all the unittest included with gmock itself would be started too!

 ```
 cd tests
 make check
 ```

 Usage
 -----